nGageIT Digital Health™

 Intelligent nanosensors that are designed exclusively to map the human exhaled breath

-We help providers and physicians treat their patients better by filling in the gaps in adherence, wellness, and behavioral data, enabling the development of effective and efficient interventions, improved adherence, and improved patient health and outcomes.
+Our sensors can enable the delivery of critical real-time adherence, wellness, and behavioral data, enabling the development of effective and efficient risk monitoring and management systems, interventions, improved adherence, and improved patient health and outcomes.

 Learn how we can address specific market challenges